We do all kinds of small business marketing consulting at SpinFrogs. Strategy here is very different than with larger companies (as are budgets).

 Providing marketing solutions for small businesses means making a lot of “best bang for your buck” decisions with firmly defined priorities.
+(And frequently, less room for trial and error.)

 There’s an adage: we only have time and money to spend on anything, and we spend whichever one we have more of.